Licence for boarding of dogs/cats

 Please contact us on 01962 848097 (or email email@example.com ) if you have any queries.

 The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force on 1st October 2018, although current licences issued under previous legislation will remain in place until their expiry date.
-Guidance is here.
-The Guidance was last updated on 30th November 2018.
-Note that you will need to read the guidance for the appropriate activity (the guidance must be complied with and constitutes the licence conditions) but also the procedural guidance.
+There is detailed guidance at this link and it is important that you read this before applying.
+Please read the guidance for the appropriate activity (the guidance must be complied with and constitutes the licence conditions) but also the procedural guidance.
 Note that the guidance was changed on 1st February 2022 for all activities and you will need to check that you comply with this updated version.
 Click on the blue writing and it will link you to the appropriate website